wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    zone1.example.com, and validation would still be performed on example.com, .com, and the root (".").
-In another example, a Negative Trust Anchor for example.com would affect only names within
+In another example, a Negative Trust Anchor for example.com would affect only names within example.com, and validation would still be performed on .com, and the root (".")

-Ebersman, et al.         Expires April 26, 2015                 [Page 6]
+Ebersman, et al.          Expires June 18, 2015                 [Page 6]

-Internet-Draft        DNSSEC Negative Trust Anchors         October 2014
+Internet-Draft        DNSSEC Negative Trust Anchors        December 2014

-   example.com, and validation would still be performed on .com, and the root (".")

         Root (.)              <======
             |                       ||